 No adverse credit history

 Pros and cons.
-As with other federal student loans, parent PLUS loan are eligible for different federal repayment plans, and forgiveness and cancellation programs.
-However, parent PLUS loans are only eligible for one of the four income-driven plans: the income-contingent plan — notably, this is only an option after the parent PLUS loan is consolidated with a Direct Consolidation Loan.
+As with other federal student loans, parent PLUS loans are eligible for different federal repayment plans, and forgiveness and cancellation programs.
+However, parent PLUS loans are only eligible for one of the four income-driven plans: the income-contingent plan — notably, this is only an option after the parent PLUS loan is consolidated with a direct consolidation loan.

 Another potential con is that parents can’t transfer the loan to their children, although a child may be able to take over the debt if they can qualify to refinance student loans with a private lender.
 The debt from the parent PLUS loan could also increase your debt-to-income ratio, which may affect your eligibility for other loans or financial products.